The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: The physics of low- intermittency

 \section{The physics of low-$\M$ intermittency}

-\citet{Beattie2020} showed that the density structures in $\M \approx 2 - 4$, sub- to trans-Alfv\'enic turbulence are anisotropic on all length scales.
+In this section we return to the $\zeta=0.5$, high-resolution simulations (\textit{Main Simulations} in Table~\ref{tb:simtab}). \citet{Beattie2020} showed that the density structures in $\M \approx 2 - 4$, sub- to trans-Alfv\'enic turbulence are anisotropic on all length scales.
 On average, equi-power surfaces in the power spectrum reveal that they are stretched along the mean magnetic field\footnote{Note that on average for $\M \gtrsim 4$ turbulence the density anisotropy is across and not along the mean magnetic field due to formation of perpendicular, high-density filaments; see Figures~2 and 3 in \citet{Beattie2020}.}.
 For this reason, this regime can naturally be decomposed into two domains: across ($\ell_{\perp}$) and along ($\ell_{\parallel}$) $\Bo$, which \textit{on average} defines a symmetrical axis ($\delta v_x \sim \delta v_y$, $\delta B_x \sim \delta B_y$) in the turbulence\footnote{From time-averaging experiments we find the symmetry is an average property of the turbulence and events, for example, strongly interacting vortices, can lead to velocity streams in preferential directions across the field, ``breaking" the symmetry around $\Bo$.}.
 Since the \texttt{M2MA01} simulation is the most anisotropic \citep{Beattie2020,Beattie2020c}, this is where such a simple domain decomposition will work the best.
 Also, since the \texttt{M2MA01} is significantly intermittent (of order the equivalent hydrodynamical simulation), we focus our analysis in this section primarily on the local dynamics and intermittency of this simulation.